 1. Siphonophorae Marine Creatures

-Siphonophorae are marine creatures such as jellyfish and corals.
-They appear to be a single organism, each specimen is, in fact, a colonial organism composed of small individual animals called zooids that have their own special function for survival.
+Siphonophorae is marine creatures such as jellyfish and corals.
+They appear to be a single organism; each specimen is a colonial organism composed of small individual animals called zooids that have their special function for survival.

 Some Siphonophorae are know to be up to 50 meters in length and others can emit light.
 Some such as the Portuguese Man O’ War have a deadly sting.